 If you're managing a team, establish prompting standards like you establish coding standards:

-Prompt Templates: Create reusable templates that include your architectural patterns and constraints
+Prompt templates: Create reusable templates that include your architectural patterns and constraints

-Context Libraries: Maintain examples of your common patterns that team members can include in prompts
+Context libraries: Maintain examples of your common patterns that team members can include in prompts

-Review Processes: Treat AI-generated code like any other code - review for pattern compliance, not just functionality
+Review processes: Treat AI-generated code like any other code: review for pattern compliance, not just functionality

-Knowledge Sharing: Document which prompting approaches work for your specific tech stack and patterns
+Knowledge sharing: Document which prompting approaches work for your specific tech stack and patterns

 Alex, an engineering manager at a SaaS company, noticed junior developers struggling with inconsistent AI suggestions.
 His team created prompt templates that included their React component patterns, API design principles, and testing approaches.
 New developers started generating more consistent, production-ready code within their first week.